 Why Occupational Therapy?

 While mainstream technology is increasing access to assistive technology, it is still so important to undergo a full assistive technology evaluation by a trained professional.
 According to a study done by Phillips and Zhao (2010), almost 30% of assistive technologies are completely abandoned.
-An assistive technology evaluation can help prevent this technology abandonment.
+An assistive technology evaluation can help prevent technology abandonment.
 An Occupational Therapist will look at all aspects of the individual, the environment, and the technology to make a proper fit.
 Hamlin Consulting, LLC prides themselves on fitting and adapting the technology to the individual - not the other way around.